Friday, May 22, 2015

 By José Alberto Hermosillo

 AFI FEST REVIEW: Radiant and bold.
-“Güeros” is a gem sculpted by the new brilliant generation of filmmakers approaching from Mexico!
+“Güeros” is a gem crafted by the new and promising generation of Mexican filmmakers.

-“Güeros” is a portrait of a confrontational generation we are not aware of, but allows us to discern their existence and purpose in time.
+“Güeros” is a portrait of a confrontational generation we are unaware of, but it allows us to see their existence and purpose in time.

-Director Alonso Ruizpalacios had something in mind: to transcend a larger-than-life film reflecting the soul, music, culture, and the effervescent youth of Mexico City in the form of a poetic love letter.
+Director Alonso Ruizpalacios aimed to create a larger-than-life film that reflects the soul, music, culture, and vibrant youth of Mexico City in the form of a poetic love letter.

-“Güeros” has the style of “Y tú mamá también” and the fresh look of “Lake Tahoe.”
+“Güeros” shares the style of “Y tú mamá también” and has the fresh look of “Lake Tahoe.”

-This unapologetic coming-of-age, hyper-realistic, inner-city, road movie has been satisfying audiences in festivals around the world, winning: Best First Feature Film at the 2014 Berlin International Film Festival, the New Auteurs Audience Award at AFI FEST 2014 in Los Angeles, the Havana Film Festival Grand Coral For Best First Work.
+This unapologetic coming-of-age, hyper-realistic urban road movie has delighted audiences at festivals worldwide, winning Best First Feature at the 2014 Berlin International Film Festival, the New Auteurs Audience Award at AFI FEST 2014 in Los Angeles, and the Havana Film Festival Grand Coral for Best First Work.

-“Güeros” has been nominated for 12 Ariel Awards by the Mexican Academy, winning best picture.
+“Güeros” has received 12 nominations for the Ariel Awards by the Mexican Academy, winning Best Picture.

-“Güeros” pays tribute to Truffaut’s “Jules and Jim,” Godard’s “Band of Outsiders,” and Hellman’s “Two-Lane Black Top.”
+The film pays tribute to Truffaut’s “Jules and Jim,” Godard’s “Band of Outsiders,” and Hellman’s “Two-Lane Blacktop.”

-The director’s real inspiration was “Los Caifanes/The Outsiders” by Juan Ibañez (1966), one of the best independent films in Mexico's history.
+The director’s main inspiration was “Los Caifanes/The Outsiders” by Juan Ibañez (1966), one of the greatest independent films in Mexico’s history.

-Sombra’s roommate Santos (Leonardo Ortizgris) is also light-skinned and hates to be called "güero."
+Sombra’s roommate, Santos (Leonardo Ortizgris), is also light-skinned and hates being called “güero.”

-One of Mexico's endless conflicts is the battle between "güeros" and “morenos” (light-skinned v. dark-skinned), also discussed in Carlos Reygadas “Post Tenebras Lux” and hundreds of other Mexican films, the difference is that in “Güeros” is more subtle.”
+One of Mexico’s ongoing conflicts is the struggle between “güeros” and “morenos” (light-skinned vs. dark-skinned), a theme discussed in Carlos Reygadas’s “Post Tenebras Lux” and many other Mexican films.
+The difference is that “Güeros” is more subtle.

-Sombra and Santos are students at the U.N.A.M.
+Sombra and Santos are students at U.N.A.M.
 (National Autonomous University of Mexico).
-The college is closed due to the student’s strike.
+The university is closed due to a student strike.

-As “outsiders,” they are questioning the actual ideology of the movement that is conflicting with their own ideas, goals, economy, and the country’s future.
+As “outsiders,” they question the movement’s ideology, which conflicts with their own ideas, goals, economy, and the country’s future.

-The only remembrance little Tomás has of his father is an audiotape of a folk-rock singer Epigmenio Cruz that he listens obsessively on his walkman.
+The only memory little Tomás has of his father is an audiotape of folk-rock singer Epigmenio Cruz, which he listens to obsessively on his Walkman.

 The urban legend says: “Once Epigmenio Cruz made Bob Dylan cry.”

-They travel from their old apartment building in the north of the city to the south where they face the dangers and paranoia of hostile environment - nothing that a humongous bottle of Cerveza "Caguama" can't cure.
+In their quest to find the legendary and mythical singer, a series of unfortunate events pushes them to travel from their old apartment building north of the city to the south, facing the dangers and paranoia of a hostile environment—nothing that a giant bottle of cerveza “Caguama” can’t fix.

-At the chaotic University, they meet Ana (Ilse Salas).
-She is the leader of the student movement and also a radio personality at the rebel underground radio station - The same station the guys were listening in their car earlier.
+At the chaotic university, they meet Ana (Ilse Salas).
+She is the leader of the student movement and a radio personality at the rebel underground radio station—the same station the guys were listening to earlier in their car.

-They go from the Centro to their final destination, a Cantina located in the East-neighbor city of Texcoco.
-Inside, the TV-set has Juan Gabriel on singing "Hasta que te conocí/Until I Met You," which it plays along very well with the scene's climax.
+They go from the Centro to their final destination, a cantina in the eastern neighborhood of Texcoco.
+Inside, the TV plays Juan Gabriel singing “Hasta que te conocí/Until I Met You,” which sets the scene’s climax.

-The performance of the charismatic actress Ilse Salas is dominant.
-Her fresh looks and big eyes remind us of the Italian actress Giulietta Masina (Fellini's lifetime partner) - ("Juliet of the Spirits," "The Nights of Cabiria," "La Strada").
+The charismatic actress Ilse Salas delivers a commanding performance.
+Her fresh looks and big eyes bring to mind Italian actress Giulietta Masina (“Juliet of the Spirits,” “The Nights of Cabiria,” “La Strada”).

-Ana fights against the misogynist 'macho' men yelling at her they want to see her breast, not the leadership of a woman.
+Ana fights against misogynistic, macho men shouting at her, insisting they want to see her breasts instead of her leadership.

 Young Tomás is played by talented new actor Sebastian Aguirre.
-He has the strength and the right heart to allow the audience to see the world from his own perspective.
+He has the strength and heart that allow the audience to see the world through his eyes.

-On the other hand, the character of Sombra takes too long to come to terms with the reality of the plot.
-One can understand his depression and traumas, but one or two good speeches of his are not enough to reach out to his full potential.
+On the other hand, the character of Sombra takes too long to accept the reality of the plot.
+One can understand his depression and traumas, but a couple of strong speeches are not enough to unlock his full potential.

-By trimming down a few unnecessary shots, this film could render at a faster pace to its already "black and white" 'artsy look.'
+By cutting a few unnecessary shots, this film could move at a faster pace while maintaining its already artistic black-and-white look.

-"Güeros" is a rare Mexican film with global reach, universal emotions, and likable characters.
-The nostalgic film's music, poetry, and lyrics hide a deeper meaning to the story.
+“Güeros” is a rare Mexican film with global reach, universal emotions, and likable characters.
+The nostalgic film’s music, poetry, and lyrics hold a deeper meaning behind the story.

-Film critic Jose Hermosillo, director Alonso Ruizpalacios at AFI FEST 2014.
+Film critic Jose Hermosillo and director Alonso Ruizpalacios at AFI FEST 2014.

 COPYRIGHT Festival in LA